 During the course of our inspection we checked a sample of dental care records to confirm the findings.
 We saw evidence of comprehensive assessments to establish individual patient needs.
-The assessment included completing a medical history, outlining medical conditions and allergies (which was reviewed at each visit), a social history recording habits such as eating and activity.
-The reason for the visit was documented and a full clinical assessment was completed.
+The assessment included completing a medical history, outlining medical conditions and allergies (which was reviewed at each visit), a social history recording habits such as eating and activity and an extra - and intra-oral examination.
+The reason for visit was documented and a full clinical assessment was completed.